Covington bishop apologizes to Covington Catholic students

 Help us expand our reach!
 Please share this article

-Covington, Ky., Jan 25, 2019 CNA.- Bishop Roger Foys of Covington issued an apology Friday for a Jan.
-19 diocesan statement that condemned the actions of some Covington Catholic High School students, following a widely publicized incident after last week’s March for Life in Washington, DC.
+Covington, Ky.
+(CNA) -- Bishop Roger Foys of Covington issued an apology Friday for a Jan.
+19 diocesan statement that condemned the actions of some Covington Catholic High School students, following a widely publicized incident after last week's March for Life in Washington, DC.

 "We apologize to anyone who has been offended in any way by either of our statements which were made with good will based on the information we had," said Bishop Foys in the letter, which was addressed to the parents of Covington Catholic students.